Recovery Suite

 Programmed cold-water immersion at 38 to 50F, two to five minutes.
 A slower, deeper stressor than whole-body cryotherapy.
 10 to 18 minutes from Pearland.

 Cold plunge at Wellness Elite Fitness runs at 38 to 50F for two to five minutes per session.
 The facility is 10 to 18 minutes from Pearland, accessible via FM-518 or Beltway 8 to FM-528.
 Unlike whole-body cryotherapy (a brief skin-level stressor), the plunge reaches the core - a slower, deeper signal.
-Sessions are physician-advised by Dr. Swet Chaudhari, MD.
+Sessions are reviewed by Dr. Swet Chaudhari, MD through Elite Aesthetic MD, his independent on-site practice.

 From Pearland